vitalibarozzi/abstract-effects/README.md

 # Abstract effects collection

-Collection of computational effects somewhat opinionated but with no particular implementation.
+Collection of computational effects with no particular implementation.

-In other words, it contains class definitions with no instances so it can be instantiated for any monadic kind of type, so it has classes where the kind ends in:
+In other words, it contains classes definitions with no instances so it can be instantiated for any monadic kind of type, so it has classes where the kind ends in:

 ```haskell